BsidesPerth/2019-site/_posts/17-07-2017-Tickets_are_here.md

 Don't forget to [follow us on Twitter](https://twitter.com/BSidesPer) because that's where everything goes first.

-If you want to talk to us direct, email: info@bsidesperth.com.au
+If you want to talk to us directly, email: info@bsidesperth.com.au